walliDprotocol/Celo-Demo-/README.md

-# User data Verification tool for CELO
+# User data verification tool for CELO
 > This repo contains the code developed during Celo Camp Batch 7.

 ## About the project